hans-lizihan/hans-lizihan.github.io/src/blogs/how-to-build-middle-scaled-react-app.md

 1. all http request / response are squashed to the `resources` namespace
 2. displaying loading or not could be purely controlled by the `loadings` reducer
 3. `messages` will be used to show / hide toast messages / error message on the page
-4. router, usually with aid of `connected-react-router` we could bind redux state with actually router
+4. `router`, usually with aid of `connected-react-router` we could bind redux state with actually router
 5. `form` is controlled by redux-form

 Limiting # of root reducers helps your to tidy up the store in a much cleaner way, rather than putting 100 keys at the root, when you get the redux-state tree, you always know where to find what.